justinParton/GBFIC/README.md

        2. Run the program from its saved location.
 The configuration panel will be selected.
 The Token and Keys are required which can be found here: https://developer.vimeo.com/apps<br/>
        3. Fill in the archive location<br />
        4. Default location (if Automated)<br /><br />
+       5. Save the Configuration, Close and Re-open the application for changes to take effect<br /><br />

       <em><strong>**NOTE:</strong></em> Dragging the folder into the input field will auto populate the location to that folder</strong></em>
 </dd>